theKIEgit/frameworks_and_languages_module/docs/assignment_digital_artifact.md

 The repository provides:
 * An OpenAPI3 Specification for the server service `openapi.yml`
+* Complete working reference implementations
+  * This `example_` reference implementations were built with NO frameworks to allow you to critique/understand why frameworks are used (see Assignment Technical Report)
-* `example_server` A reference server implementation that runs in a container (you will replace this implementation)
+  * `example_server` A complete reference server implementation that runs in a container (you re-create this functionality)
-* `test_server` An automated test container that tests the server implementation's conformance to the OpenAPI3 spec.
-  * These test run as GitHub actions as part of CI
   * `example_client` A reference client implementation (that uses `example_server` container)
+* Automated Tests
+* * These test run as GitHub actions as part of CI
+  * `test_server` An automated test container that tests the server implementation's conformance to the OpenAPI3 spec
   * `test_client` A set of browser tests (cypress), to document the expected client/user flows
+* Your implementations
+  * `./server/` the stub folder for your server container implementation
+  * `./client/` the stub folder for your client container implementation

 Task
 ----

 * You are to replace the stub `./server/` and `./client/` implementations with new implementations that pass the server and client automated test suites.
 * Your solutions must run in containers on CI
 * no tests passing == 0 marks
 * Your solutions can use any programming language or frameworks as long as the tests pass